dbvisel/canvasdemo/README.md

 ## Issues

  - Throbbers aren't wonderful.
- - Canvas size: width right now is 2000px, though it should be changed dynamically (greatest stop's X plus that stop's width plus inner margin)
  - Dragging isn't wonderful & I suspect there's something buggy in my implementation of it.
  - Performance isn't wonderful because it's a bunch of iframes!